Bryanfalcarruz/Portafolio/Automatizaciones_simples/Python/file_organizer/README.md

 Python automation script that organizes files in a folder by type, moving them into specific subfolders.
 It is cross-platform (Windows, Linux, macOS) and requires no external dependencies.

 ## What it does
-Scans the files in a folder specified by the user.
+-Scans the files in a folder specified by the user.

-Detects their extensions and classifies them as:
+-Detects their extensions and classifies them as:

-Images, Documents, Videos, Music, or Others.
+-Images, Documents, Videos, Music, or Others.

-Creates folders if they do not exist.
+-Creates folders if they do not exist.

-Moves each file to the appropriate folder.
+-Moves each file to the appropriate folder.

-Displays a summary when finished.
+-Displays a summary when finished.

 ## How to use
 Run the script: